Y Day Camp

 Hours of Operation: Camp runs from 9:00 am to 4:00 pm, Monday through Friday (not including transportation time).

 Before- and After-Camp Services: In 2016, in response to requests from parents living and/or working in the Springfield/Charlestown area or driving up 91 for work in the WRJ/Lebanon area, we offered Before-Camp (8-9AM) and After-Camp (4-5PM) services.
 Based on positive feedback, we'll offer this service again in 2017.
 Before-Camp and After-Camp Care take place at our camp facility.
 They extend the fun and hands-on learning of camp.
 Two of our Y Day Camp staff members will lead these programs.
 The fee for each is $25/week.
-Parents can register their child(ren) for these services in the Registration Forms that are mailed out after a child is enrolled in camp.
+Parents can register their child(ren) for these services by completing the Before and After Camp Enrollment Form

 Camp Staff: For the nineteenth consecutive summer, our camp will be directed by Sue Fortier.
 As always, a majority of staff members from the previous summer will return and will be joined this summer by several talented, passionate new staff members.
 Our "professional role models" are hired based on their camping, education, recreational and/or child care training and experience, as well as their passion for helping children learn, grow and thrive and their commitment to our core values.
 They participate in a comprehensive training program prior to the opening of camp.
 Training includes applying Developmental Assets research, teambuilding (for both the staff team and for staff to use with their group of campers), positive discipline, risk management, and First Aid and CPR.